1999 Düzce earthquake: Relief efforts

 Disaster and Emergency Management Presidency established in order to prepare for future events.

 Following criticism of their response to the İzmit earthquake, the Turkish government reacted quickly to the November earthquake, with rapid deployment of military personnel, police and medical teams to the area.
 Field hospitals were provided by teams from Russia, Japan, Egypt and Israel.
 Search and rescue teams were sent from many countries including Austria, Cyprus, Denmark, Finland, Bulgaria, Czech Republic, Hungary, Slovenia, Italy, Poland, Ukraine, Romania, Israel, United Kingdom, United States, Greece, Germany, Russia, Spain, the Netherlands, France, Algeria, Sweden and Switzerland.
 An estimated 2,000 rescuers were present, including 150 search dogs.

 Many of those made homeless by the earthquake were temporarily placed in encampments, but this was problematic as the weather was generally wet and temperatures at night were at or near freezing and many of the tents were not "winterized".
 A year after the earthquake, about 7,500 people were still living in tents with about 30,000 accommodated in prefabricated houses.

+Aftermath

+The catastrophic loss of life during the earthquake, largely attributed to poor construction practices and building code violations, sparked a profound national outcry in Turkey.
+In the aftermath of the disaster, legal proceedings were initiated against contractors whose substandard work directly contributed to the collapses.
+Several businessmen, including Veli Göçer and Hamza Cebeci, were tried, convicted of negligent homicide, and sentenced to prison for their roles in the collapse of poorly constructed buildings.
+Responding to the public outrage and the systemic failures exposed by the disaster, the Ecevit government subsequently passed new legislation designed to improve construction quality and enforce stricter building standards.